danieltayal07/Zyplow-assignment/README.md

     npm run dev
     ```

     This will start the Next.js development server.
-Open your browser and navigate to `http://localhost:3000` to view the application.
+Open your browser and navigate to `http://localhost:3000` to view the application server side and `http://localhost:3000/client` to view the application client side.

 ## Performance Benchmarking